aoloe/libregraphics-manual-libregraphics_for_ONGs/README.md

   - bitmaps should be on layers named `web` and `print`
   - all language specific elements should go into a layer named after the language (fr, en, ...)

+#TODO
+- remove all typographic signs (’, «) and replace them in the sources with the normal ones.
+- remove the spaces before the :;... (they can be correctly readded when importing into scribus. or add them as non breaking space instead of normal spaces)

 # TOOLS